- Home

 Polytetrafluoroethylene (PTFE)

-Polytetrafluoroethylene (PTFE) insulation is a thermoplastic material that has an operating temperature range of -73° Celsius to +204° Celsius.
-PTFE insulation is extremely flexible, as well as resistant to water, oil, chemicals, and heat.
-The mechanical properties of PTFE are low compared to other fluoropolymer materials.
+Polytetrafluoroethylene (PTFE) insulation is a thermoplastic material with an operating temperature range of -73° Celsius to +204° Celsius.
+It is extremely flexible and resistant to water, oil, chemicals, and heat.
+Compared to other fluoropolymer materials, PTFE has low mechanical properties.

 Fluorinated Ethylene Propylene (FEP)